 I love lists!
-When it’s the end of the year and the magazines, newspapers, websites are all featuring best-of lists, I am in hog heaven.
+When it’s the end of the year and the magazines, newspapers, and websites are all featuring best-of lists, I am in hog heaven.
 This brings me to this page where I will post my lists.
-I will also add them as posts on the Home page but you will always be able to find them right here.
+I will also add them as posts on the Home page, but you will always be able to find them right here.

 Places we have been together

 This list is a personal one…countries that Kathleen and I have visited.
 To get on this list, we have to have visited this country on the ground (that means changing planes doesn’t count) and together.

 - USA (of course, we were born here)

 - Canada (Our home away from home.
 We have so many friends there.)

 - Italy (Our first overseas trip to find my heritage)